Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/prokka-annotation.md

 ---
 slug: prokka-genome-annotation
 title: PROKKA genome annotation
-description: How genomes are annotated using the annotation pipeline PROKKA by Ensembl.
+description: How genomes are annotated using the annotation pipeline Prokka by Ensembl.
 ---
-# Prokka gene annotation
+# Genome annotation using the annotation pipeline Prokka
+An overview of the integration of the Prokka annotation pipeline within Ensembl.

 [Prokka](https://github.com/tseemann/prokka) is an automated genome annotation pipeline used to generate gene annotations for prokaryotic genomes (bacteria and archaea).
 It performs rapid identification of genomic features and assigns functional information to predicted genes.